The Impact of Star Formation and Feedback Recipes on the Stellar Mass and Interstellar Medium of High-Redshift Galaxies: Systematic variations of subgrid parameters

 Ly$\alpha$ radiation pressure operates early on in the star formation cycle as ionizing photons are required to produce significant quantities of Ly$\alpha$ radiation.
 Furthermore, there is a strong density dependence of the effect as the optical depth is highest in dense gas.
 We therefore expect that the properties of the ISM is fundamentally different.

-In Figure~\ref{fig:rho_t_hn_lya}, we show the mass-weighted PDFs of gas density and temperature for gas inside of haloes in the redshift interval $6.5\leq z\leq8.5$.
+In Figure~\ref{fig:rho_t_hn_lya}, we show the mass-weighted PDFs of gas density, temperature, and oxygen abundance for gas inside of haloes in the redshift interval $6.5\leq z\leq8.5$.
 We compare the fiducial model with the simulations that include HN or Ly$\alpha$ radiation pressure.
 This redshift interval was chosen to be between the two mergers when the galaxy is more settled to isolate effects outside of starburst periods that may be more generally representative of galaxy formation.
 Indeed, we find that there is a significant reduction in dense gas in the runs with HN and Ly$\alpha$ radiation pressure.
 This is due to two reasons.
 First, the stronger or additional feedback processes both preferentially operate in dense gas and this is a clear signature of the coupling of the feedback.
+In the case of Ly$\alpha$ the multiplicative factor for the radiation pressure increases with gas density.
+With regards to HN, since these only occur for the most massive stars, when they do occur, they will be the first explosions for an individual star particle.
+We thus empirically find that a HN is more likely to explode in gas with, for example, $n_{\rm H}>10^2\ {\rm cm^{-3}}$ than a normal SN.
 Second, because fewer stars have formed in the runs with HN and Ly$\alpha$ radiation pressure, the galaxies are less chemically evolved and metal-line cooling is less efficient which slows the collapse.
+This is true even though HN inject significantly more O than SNe and the gas fractions are different.
+PDFs of oxygen abundance are shown in the bottom panel of Figure~\ref{fig:rho_t_hn_lya}.

 Differences are also apparent in the gas temperature distribution.
-In all three simulations, the warm phase dominates, in agreement with expectations for the low-redshift ISM \citep[e.g.][]{Kim2017ism,PRISM}.
+In all three simulations, the warm phase dominates.
 Consistent with the reduction in high density gas seen for the HN and Ly$\alpha$ radiation pressure models, there is less cold gas in both of these simulations as well compared to the fiducial model.
 A key difference is that a second peak has emerged in the runs with HN and Ly$\alpha$ radiation pressure that separate the warm neutral medium from the ionized gas.
 When the dense gas is cleared by the simulations, the Strömgren spheres are much better resolved and more ionized gas emerges in the ISM.
 This gas does not cool as efficiently as in the case where the Strömgren spheres are unresolved which can help regulate star formation.